juju/docs/src/en/controllers-backup.md

 juju restore-backup  -b --file=backup.tar.gz
 ```

-Once this step is completed, you will have a single state-server running.
+Once this step is completed, you will have a single controller running.
 To
-recover the rest of the state-server replicas, all that remains is to reissue
+recover the rest of the controller replicas, all that remains is to reissue
 the command:

 ```bash
 juju enable-ha -n 3
 ```

-This will create additional state-servers based on the restored one.
+This will create additional controllers based on the restored one.